inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_templates.md

 }
 ```

-This will configure all of our indices with names starting `example_instance` to use just one primary shard and one replica (2 shards in total) for each index.
+This will configure all of our indices with names starting by `example_instance` to use just one primary shard and one replica (2 shards in total) for each index.

 ### **New-style templates**